ibm-security-verify/verify-mobile-android/sdk/adaptive/README.md

 See [here](../../README.md#integrating-with-your-project)

 ### API documentation
-The Adaptive component API can be reviewed [here](https://ibm-security-verify.github.io/android/adaptive/docs/).
+The Adaptive component API can be reviewed [here](https://ibm-verify.github.io/android/adaptive/docs/).

 ### Trusteer configuration settings

 To start a device collection analysis, you will need to initialise a `TrusteerCollectionService` structure.
-This structure is part of the Trusteer zip you can obtain via your tenant configuration or via the [IBM Security Verify Developer Portal](https://www.ibm.com/docs/en/security-verify?topic=applications-accessing-security-verify-developer-portal).
+This structure is part of the Trusteer zip you can obtain via your tenant configuration or via the [IBM Verify Developer Portal](https://www.ibm.com/docs/en/security-verify?topic=applications-accessing-security-verify-developer-portal).
 Also included in the Trusteer zip will be your `vendorId`, `clientId` and `clientKey`.

 ## Usage